orvalho/JavaScriptExercises/README.md

 - [x] 36.
 Check if the last digit of the three given positive integers is same
 - [x] 37.
 Create new string with first 3 characters are in lower case
 - [x] 38.
 Check the total marks of a student in various examinations
+- [x] 39.
+Compute the sum of the two given integers